-- Funding - · What relief attempts have been undertaken? - · What relief help would be most beneficial (short-term cash flow)? - · What help would be most beneficial for longer-term recovery? - · What relief would support camp reopening (PPE, HVAC upgrades, etc.)? - Local impact - · Payment in property taxes - Estimated expenditures directed toward local business (food suppliers, fuel, contractors, and hardware and building suppliers) - · Identification of local products and services your camp utilizes - · Number of seasonal and full-time workers who come from your local community - · Amount of payroll attributable to local employees - Extended impact on tourism - · Number of families you bring into the region on visitors' days, arrivals, and departures - · Number of out-of-area employees you bring into the community for the summer
+- Funding - · What relief attempts have been undertaken? - · What relief help would be most beneficial (short-term cash flow)? - · What help would be most beneficial for longer-term recovery? - What relief would support camp reopening (debris removal, HVAC upgrades, facility repair/replacement, etc.)? - Local impact - · Payment in property taxes - Estimated expenditures directed toward local business (food suppliers, fuel, contractors, and hardware and building suppliers) - · Identification of local products and services your camp utilizes - · Number of seasonal and full-time workers who come from your local community - · Amount of payroll attributable to local employees - Extended impact on tourism - · Number of families you bring into the region on visitors' days, arrivals, and departures - · Number of out-of-area employees you bring into the community for the summer